miketwo/website/README.md

 # ToDo

- - Resume in Top Navbar
  - 404 Page should be in the same style as the rest of the site
- - Dynamic Resume
- 	- needs a way to return Home
-    - needs to also link to static resume
  - Unit tests